top of page

 Next, stitch and flip irregular wedge-shaped fabrics onto the batting and backing.
 When all blocks are complete, trim them to the same size as the backing square.
 If trimming is necessary to make them the same size, you can trim up to 1/8” on all sides, as this will still leave a 3/8” gap of batting for the 3/8” seam allowance.

-Press the seam open, it will sit nice and flat because of the batting gap.
-It’s okay if some of the batting is caught in the seam, it’s just good to not have the batting go all the way through the seam allowance.
+Press the seam open; it will sit nice and flat because of the batting gap.
+It’s okay if some of the batting is caught in the seam; it’s just good not to have the batting go all the way through the seam allowance.

-At this stage the back is neat........
+At this stage, the back is neat........

 and the front has a raw seam that will be covered with the cover strip.